digital-work-lab/handbook/index.md

 ## Contributing

-We invite everyone to use it as a resource and to contribute to it using the [issues](https://github.com/digital-work-lab/handbook/issues) and [pull requests](https://github.com/digital-work-lab/handbook/pulls).
+We invite everyone to contribute to it using the [issues](https://github.com/digital-work-lab/handbook/issues) and [pull requests](https://github.com/digital-work-lab/handbook/pulls) and to use it as a resource.
 Instructions and guidelines are available in [10.10 Handbook](docs/lab_management/10_processes/10.10.handbook.html).

 <!--
 ## Recent changes